arc-1409/arc-1409/README.md

 Hello, weary traveler.

-I'm a cybersecurity undergrad at Purdue University with a wide range of interests and a passion in learning about anything and everything.
+I'm Pei-Yu, a cybersecurity undergrad at Purdue University with a wide range of interests and a passion in learning about anything and everything.
 My projects and endless lists of ideas are not necessarily centered around cybersecurity but always deeply personal, as to me, coding isn't just a tool but a definite pathway to personal fulfillment and self-actualization.
 Coding is an art that I study and admire, and I aspire to one day do great things with it.

 ## 🏗️ Currently working on . . .